Murmur (album): Composition and music

+Artwork and packaging

 The front cover features an image of a large quantity of the noxious weed kudzu, which grows so rapidly that it overtakes the landscape and kills other plants by completely shading them.
-The trestle featured on the back cover of the original vinyl LP release, originally part of the Georgia Railroad line into downtown Athens, has become something of a local landmark.
-Plans to demolish the trestle, now commonly referred to as the "Murmur Trestle", met with public outcry.
+The trestle featured on the back cover of the original vinyl LP release, originally part of the Georgia Railroad line into downtown Athens, became a local landmark.
+Plans to demolish the trestle, now commonly referred to as the "Murmur Trestle", were met with public outcry.
 On October 2, 2000, the Athens-Clarke County Mayor and Commission voted to save the trestle.
-In 2012, the local government said it can not afford to keep it and declared in 2016 that it would likely come down.
+In 2012, the local government said it cannot afford to keep it and declared in 2016 that it would likely come down.
 Later that year, the Athens-Clarke County Commission suggested that a trail tax could fund its existence.
 The Murmur Trestle was approved for demolition in 2019, and work began in 2020 to destroy it.
-A replica of the original trestle is intended to be constructed, as well as preservation of some of the original trestle.
+The replacement bridge, part of the Firefly Trail, is composed of three sections: a replica of the original wooden trestle design and two sections of new weathered steel arches.
+The bridge was opened to the public in April 2023.

-Copies of the initial tape edition—catalogue number CS 70604—list The Velvet Underground cover "There She Goes Again" as the final track, but it is not present.
+Copies of the initial tape edition (catalogue number CS 70604) list a cover of "There She Goes Again" by the Velvet Underground as the final track, but it is not present.
 This mistake was fixed with subsequent printings.
-The track was intended for Murmur, but removed so that all the tracks would be original and the group would not have to take a royalty cut.
-It was, however, included as a b-side to the IRS issue of "Radio Free Europe" instead.
+The track was rumored to be intended for Murmur, but removed so that all the tracks would be original and the group would not have to take a royalty cut.
+The band later distanced itself from this rumor.
+The cover was included as a B-side to the I.R.S. issue of "Radio Free Europe" instead.